1Ridwan/k8s-project/README.md

   - Pod Identity provides a more secure and simplified approach to granting AWS permissions directly to pods without requiring OIDC providers or service account annotations.
   - Each pod that needs access to AWS services (e.g., S3, Route53) is assigned a dedicated **Pod Identity association** linked to an IAM role.
   - This ensures tighter permission boundaries, automatic credential rotation, and easier debugging compared to IRSA.
-  - It also eliminates the need for managing IAM OIDC providers, reducing operational complexity and improving cluster security posture.
+  - It also eliminates the need for managing IAM OIDC providers, reducing operational complexity.
 - **IAM Roles** follow the principle of least privilege
 - **Checkov** scans all Terraform and manifest code for security misconfigurations.